number571/go-peer/cmd/hidden_lake/README.md

 The `Hidden Lake` is an anonymous network built on a `micro-service` architecture.
 At the heart of HL is the core - `HLS` (service), which generates anonymizing traffic and combines many other services (for example, `HLT` and `HLM`).
 Thus, Hidden Lake is not a whole and monolithic solution, but a composition of several combined services.

-By default, the anonymous Hidden Lake network is a `friend-to-friend` (F2F) network, which means building trusted communications.
+The Hidden Lake is a `friend-to-friend` (F2F) network, which means building trusted communications.
 Due to this approach, members of the HL network can avoid `spam` in their direction, as well as `possible attacks` if vulnerabilities are found in the code.

 > More information about HL in the [hidden_lake_anonymous_network.pdf](https://github.com/number571/go-peer/blob/master/docs/hidden_lake_anonymous_network.pdf "HLAN") and here [hidden_lake_anonymous_network_view.pdf](https://github.com/number571/go-peer/blob/master/docs/hidden_lake_anonymous_network_view.pdf "HLANv")